WylieYYYY/shellfront/README.md

 - width                   : 80
 - height                  : 24
 - title                   : ""
-- cmd for target command  : "echo 'Hello World!'; read" (In terminal) or "" (In C library) [This is not used by 'catch_io' functions]
+- cmd for target command  : "echo 'Hello World!'; read" (In terminal) or "" (In C library) [This is not used by 'catch' function]
 - interactive for input   : false or 0
 - ispopup                 : false or 0
 - once for single instance: false or 0

 Invoke behaviours switch
 - toggle when invoked     : false or 0
-- killopt for killing     : false or 0
+- kill                    : false or 0
+- desc for help menu      : "- simple frontend for shell scripts" (In terminal, immutable) or "" (In C library)
 ```